zzheng12/Identifying-Genes-Associated-with-Symptom-Status/README2.md

 ## Introduction

 Our pipleline will use python scripts as programming language and Linux as operating system.
+We will use Prokka to annotate multiple bacterial genomes from the same species, then use Usearch to identify homologous genes among the genomes.
+Then we use python to statistically analyze if these genes are correlated with symptom status.

 ## Software